 Many years after it is acquired, untreated syphilis can be fatal or may lead to chronic brain or heart disease.

-Since 2002, the number of people with infectious syphilis in Victoria has increased rapidly, mainly among gay men and other men who have sex with men.
+Since 2002, the number of people with infectious syphilis in Victoria has increased rapidly, mainly among gay men and other men who have sex with men (MSM).
+An increase of syphilis in women has also led to the re-emergence of congenital syphilis in Victoria.

 - men who have sex with men, and who have more than one partner, are checked every three to six months

-Syphilis testing is always done as part of routine antenatal screening when a woman is pregnant.
+- syphilis testing is always done as part of routine antenatal screening during each pregnancy.

 Symptoms of syphilis